CharlotteGore/functional-easing/Readme.md

 // make a new easer.
 Wrap our tick handler with easer.. var animation = new AnimationTimer()
   .duration('5s')
+  // here we wrap our tick handler with our easer..
   .on('tick', easer(function(time){
     // every tick, this function will be called and 'time' will be already 'eased' var tweenedVector = Vector2D.lerp(origin, destination, time);